Property Investment · Last updated 2 June 2026

 Quick Summary

-• Parking spaces in La Linea sell for €8,000 to €25,000 depending on location and type
+• Public listings indicate parking spaces sell for roughly €8,000 to €25,000 depending on location and whether the space is open-air, covered, or a full garage unit

 Why Does Parking Matter So Much in La Linea?